ProtonMail/WebClients/packages/atoms/create-atom/README.md

 This will create a `MyAtom` directory in `@proton/atoms` and output the following skeleton files

 ```
-index.ts // Exports all exports from component file
 MyAtom.mdx // Markdown docs for storybook
 MyAtom.scss // Contains the styles
 MyAtom.stories.tsx // Stories for storybook